"Get down there and eat it!" Joe shoved Daniel to the ground, but the foreign teen kept his mouth shut.

 "...Alright.
 I'm sorry about that," Arty looked out the windshield and started pulling out of the driveway, "But she's the only one who comes on short notice.
 I've needed to hire babysitters before, but they don't like the risk of driving on these roads at night, or when it's-"

-Daniel toned the man out, looking out the passenger side window.
-He didn’t like her, the way she looked.
-But he also didn’t like Morrison.
+Daniel looked out the passenger side window to ignore the rest of what Arty was saying.
+He didn't like her; the way she looked, or smelled, looked athim.
+But he also didn't like Morrison.

 "I think it's "time's".

-Daniel nodded, offering a smile to ease the man.
-“Okay.”
+Daniel nodded, offering a smile to ease the trying man.
+"Okay."

 Laura looked over the table at Daniel and pressed her lips together. "...Hey, I heard about what happened yesterday."